MMMC REGISTRATION WILL OPEN LATE SPRING

 Do you identify as a young person of color with wealth?

-People of color with wealth sit at a unique and powerful intersection of identities, and there is so much potential to organize together for racial and economic justice.
+People of color with wealth sit at a unique and powerful intersection of identities.
+There is so much potential to organize together for racial and economic justice.
 The retreat will host participants from an array of racial and ethnic backgrounds as well as experiences with philanthropy, social entrepreneurship, and movements for change.
-This is a great space for first time MMMC participants who are people of color to build community with other people of color and to get grounded in this intersection of identities.
-Though participants’ experiences are unique and varied, they are united in a common interest in using resources in support of progressive social change.
+This is a great space for first-time MMMC participants who are people of color to build community with other people of color and to ground in this intersection of identities.
+Though participants’ stories and experiences are unique and varied, there is a common interest in using resources in support of progressive social change.

 Do you identify as a partner of a young person with wealth?

-MMMC welcomes partners of people with wealth who were raised poor, working class, or middle class.
+MMMC welcomes partners of people with wealth who were raised poor, working-class, or middle-class.
 Through their relationships, partners often find themselves in class transition and as class straddlers, with increasing access to wealth through relationship and family.
 Partners have a powerful and important role to play in working for wealth redistribution and social change.
 Partners will be placed in a small group (pod) together throughout the retreat that meets daily for relationship building and mutual support.
 In terms of content, MMMC is most appropriate and relevant for partners who currently or in the future expect to have interdependent finances and thus some level of access to wealth, or influence over decisions about wealth themselves.
-If you are unsure of whether MMMC is a good fit for you or your partner, contact Jes Kelley, email@example.com.
-Partners of people with wealth are welcome to attend MMMC on their own, or with their wealthy partner.
+Chosen family members who are involved in financial decision making or business partners may also be appropriate to attend.
+Partners of people with wealth are welcome to attend MMMC on their own or with their wealthy partner.

 Caucuses are a gathering of people with a shared life experience getting together to talk about how that identity has impacted their lives.
-At MMMC we’ll caucus around lived experience as it relates to systems of privilege or oppression.
+At MMMC, we’ll caucus around lived experience as it relates to larger systems of privilege or oppression.
 These spaces are a way for people with a marginalized identity to find and support one another and for people with a dominant identity to reflect and learn with one another.
-There will be caucuses around ability, race, religious identity, and more.
+Caucuses can include conversations around disability, race, religion, gender, and more.

-Open spaces are times set aside for participants to self-organize discussions otherwise not held in MMMC’s agenda.
+Open spaces are times set aside for participants to self-organize discussions otherwise not in MMMC’s agenda.

-Making Money Make Change is an annual retreat put on by a Resource Generation.
+Making Money Make Change is an annual retreat organized by Resource Generation.
 MMMC is sponsored and supported by social change foundations, grassroots organizations, and progressive investment firms.

-You can check out the RG retreat policies that we have developed over the years in collaboration with our Host Committees and community members!
+Our retreat policies have been developed over the years in collaboration with our Host Committees and community members.